cvwjensen/springbootcourse/persistence/persistence/README-06-transaction-auditing.md

 - Run the test case.
 Will it work?

 NO!
 It fails because there is no transaction associated with the call to the repository, and we did not mark it ourselves.
-There MUST be for updating operations.
+There MUST be a transaction for updating operations.

 #### Solution
 ```java